RainerWaldmann/wastewater/Readme.md

 # Variant Analysis

-Python script parses folders in --inputDir , The folder name is used as the sample name and generates:
+Python script parses folders in --inputDir , The folder name is used as the sample name

-- a html report
-- variation frequency tables
-- variant frequencies
-- pdfs with heatmaps, coverage plots ...

 Usage:
     > python main.py --inputDir [path to folder that contains one folder per sample]